leangjia/blender_docs/manual/video_editing/sequencer/navigating.rst

       Allows you to define a temporary preview range to use for animation playback (this is the same thing as the *Playback Range* option of the :ref:`Timeline editor header <animation-editors-timeline-headercontrols>`).
+   Set Preview Range to Strips
+      Sets the frame range of preview to the range of the selected strips.
    Clear Preview Range :kbd:`Alt-P`
       Clears preview range.
    Set Start Frame :kbd:`Ctrl-Home`